F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_neutron-bigip-command-mapping.rst

 .. [#] If using :ref:`global routed mode`, all traffic is directed to the self IP (no tunnel is created).
 .. [#] Configured in :ref:`L3 Segmentation Mode` Settings --> ``f5_snat_addresses_per_subnet``.
 .. [#] See :ref:`Certificate Manager / SSL Offloading`.
+.. [#tablefn7] If the pool member does not have a corresponding Neutron port, warnings will print to the :code:`f5-openstack-agent` and :code:`neutron-server` log; the agent **will not** create an FDB entry for the member on the BIG-IP device(s).

 .. _self IP: https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-routing-administration-12-0-0/6.html#conceptid
 .. _SNAT automap: https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-routing-administration-12-0-0/8.html#unique_375712497